jacobmmorgan/School-Notes/Journalism/Journalism Day 14.md

 - Participation in creating and attending events to reach a broad amount of community members

 ##### Process
-- develops a strategy for adv
+- develops a strategy for advertising that includes poster creation and distribution, collaborates with media outlets
+##### Creating